Tyrone O'Sullivan: Early life

-O'Sullivan was born in the heart of the South Wales coalfield, into a mining family - both his father and grandfather were coal miners.
+O'Sullivan was born in Abercwmboi, in the heart of the South Wales coalfield, into a mining family.
 After he joined Tower Colliery as an apprentice electrician, in 1963 (three years before the Aberfan disaster), his father was killed at Tower Colliery in a roof collapse.
+His great-grandfather had also died in a mining accident; he was killed in an explosion at Mardy Colliery in 1885.

 Career

 O'Sullivan became the Branch Secretary of the NUM branch of Tower Colliery in 1973.
 As an NUM activist, he became a flying picket, moving around Wales at the behest of Arthur Scargill, in the 1973 and 1974 strikes to oust Prime Minister Edward Heath's Conservative government.

 1984 strike

 When National Coal Board boss Ian MacGregor announced plans to close 20 pits and do away with 25,000 jobs in 1984, the planned closure of Cortonwood provoked a movement of Yorkshire miners who appealed to other coalfields for support.
 In light of the lack of support from Yorkshire with regards closures in South Wales, the South Wales branch as a region voted 3:1 against a strike.

 O'Sullivan explained to his members at Tower the probable result of not fighting the closures, and gained 99% support:

-O’Sullivan led flying pickets, a highly mobile type of picketing, from Tower over the following week to every pit in the South Wales region, as a result of which the pits had met and agreed to support the 1984/5 national miners strike.
-O'Sullivan later led the group of miners leaders against a national ballot during the strike, as it would have needed to include the Nottinghamshire branch, who would have voted against it - its leadership later formed the breakaway Union of Democratic Mineworkers.
+O’Sullivan led flying pickets, a highly mobile type of picketing, from Tower over the following week to every pit in the South Wales region, as a result of which the pits had met and agreed to support the 1984–85 national miners strike.
+O'Sullivan later led the group of miners leaders against a national ballot during the strike, as it would have needed to include the Nottinghamshire branch, who would have voted against it – its leadership later formed the breakaway Union of Democratic Mineworkers.